 Get caught speeding.

 If you find you understand spoken audio content at a faster playback rate, it’s easy to speed things up on your iPad, iPhone or iPod.
-Simply click on the blue playback speed selector just below the play button in the upper right corner.
+Simply click the blue playback speed selector just below the play button in the upper-right corner.